Candidates for Dentures

 Your health and comfort are our top priorities.
 A denture solution that’s right for you might include tooth extractions or dental surgery in preparation for your dentures.
 All dental care is completed accurately and precisely so you can heal and recover quickly with as little discomfort as possible.
 Sedation options are available.

-Dr. Daniel Singh is our in-house denturist.
-Daniel graduated from the University of Ottawa with a degree in Health Sciences.
-He then went on to graduate with Honours from George Brown College with a Diploma in Denturism in 2013.
+Daniel graduated from the University of Ottawa with a degree in Health Sciences and then graduated with Honours from George Brown College with a Diploma in Denturism in 2013.
 He proudly received the Dean’s Medal Award in his graduation year.
 Daniel currently owns and operates his own denture clinic in Scarborough as well as providing his services to multiple dental clinics.